How Warming Winters Are Affecting Everything

 Tell us your story and share your photos showing a changing winter where you are.
 We may reach out to you to use your response for an upcoming story.

-This report is a collaboration between NPR, Alaska's Energy Desk, Colorado Public Radio, KUT-Austin, Iowa Public Radio, Maine Public Radio and WABE-Atlanta.
+This report is a collaboration among NPR, Alaska's Energy Desk, Colorado Public Radio, KUT Austin, Iowa Public Radio, Maine Public Radio and WABE Atlanta.